yodrew/yodrew.github.io/_pages/darkness-conjecture/project.md

 ---
 title: project
-permalink: "/darkness-conjecture/project/"
+permalink: /darkness-conjecture/project/
-layout: page
+layout: redirect
-navprev: strifeless
-navnext:
+redirect: ../../conjecture/project
 ---

 Here I would like to relate the history and future of this project.